 UNHCR mourns loss of staff member killed in Pakistan bombing

-Vorkapic, a Serbian national, leaves behind a wife and three children.
+Mr. Vorkapic, a Serbian national, leaves behind a wife and three children.
 He had worked as an information technology specialist in UNHCR's office in Belgrade since 2000.
-A message from Vorkapic's colleagues in the UNHCR Belgrade office said they were "devastated at his senseless loss."
-UNHCR staff marked a minute's silence in Geneva headquarters on Wednesday morning in his memory.
+Mr. Vorkapic's colleagues in the UNHCR Belgrade office said Wednesday morning that they were "devastated at his senseless loss."

-News reports on Wednesday morning said Tuesday night's blast killed at least 18 people, including a UNICEF staff member, and injured more than 50 in the Pearl Continental Hotel.
+News reports Wednesday morning reported 16 people died, including a UNICEF staff member, and more than 50 were injured in the bombing of Peshawar's Pearl Continental Hotel.

 On February 2, UNHCR staff member Syed Hashim was shot and killed in an attack in Quetta which also resulted in the abduction of the refugee agency's head of office in the southern Pakistan city.
 Head of office John Solecki was released after two months.